 - Indoor gatherings generally pose more risk than outdoor gatherings.

-- No more than 20 people at private events (inside).
+- No more than 5 guests at private events (inside).
 Kindergarten and primary schools follow their cohort.

 - Stay home if sick.